 Get yourself excited about the changes you are making.
 Think about how these changes will positively impact your life in the long run even if it’s hard in the short term.
 Take a few moments when start to feel yourself going in the WRONG direction to think about how proud of yourself you will be when you make the right choice.

 Remember this.
-You can accomplish anything you see your mind to.
+You can accomplish anything you desire.
 After all, you have years of experience that has given you the tools to make your life fabulous!